kmaasrud/vmc-fys4411/doc/src/02_theory.md

 $$
 \frac{\partial P}{\partial t}=D \frac{\partial}{\partial x}\left(\frac{\partial}{\partial x}-F\right) P(x, t)
 $$
-Where $P(x,t)$ is is a time-dependent probability density, $D$ is the diffusion coefficient and $F$ is a drift term which is our case is driven by the quantum force.
+Where $P(x,t)$ is a time-dependent probability density, $D$ is the diffusion coefficient and $F$ is a drift term which in our case is driven by the quantum force.

 ### Langevin equation